Mike Evans Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Philadelphia 1/16/2022

 Recent Performances

-- In last week's outing against the Panthers, Evans picked up 89 yards on six receptions while scoring two touchdowns.
+- Against the Panthers in Week 18, Evans totaled 89 yards on six receptions (seven targets) while scoring two touchdowns.

-- Over his last three games, Evans has 136 receiving yards on 10 receptions (14 targets), with three touchdowns, averaging 45.3 yards per game.
+- Evans has 10 receptions (on 14 targets) for 136 yards and three touchdowns in his last three games, averaging 45.3 yards per game.

 Evans' Tampa Bay Teammates